jpdias/jpdias.github.io/_drafts/2021-09-26-sats-and-radio-notes.md

   </div>
 </div>

 Signals (e.g., messages, audio,...) can be _encoded_ (i.e., modulated) in radio waves using different strategies.
-A summary of all the different strategies is given in the figure above, left[^4].
+A summary of all the different strategies is given in the figure above (left)[^4].
 The most common modulations are done by changing the amplitude and/or frequency, as given in the animated GIF on the right.
+In some cases, combinations of more than one strategy is used to modulate a given signal.

 <div class="row" style="text-align:center">